 Another common cause of high alkalinity is overfeeding.
 When fish are overfed, they produce more waste, which raises ammonia and nitrites in the water; this, in turn, raises the pH level and increases alkalinity.

-Fish That Like High Alkalinity
+Which Fish Like High Alkalinity?

-The types of freshwater fish that prefer a high alkaline environment will generally come from areas such as Central and South America or The Great Lakes Of Eastern Africa.
+The types of freshwater fish that prefer a highly alkaline environment will generally come from areas such as Central and South America or The Great Lakes Of Eastern Africa.
 These areas are high in such minerals as phosphates, borates, and limestone, which dissolve into the water, causing it to become hard with a natural buffering ability against acids.

 - African cichlids